 Tata parts and spares from Masterparts tend to be less expensive than those available from Tata dealers in South Africa.
 However, this doesn’t mean you’ll be compromising on quality.

-We deal directly with original equipment manufacturers (OEMs) and suppliers, locally and internationally.
-Often the parts we supply are the same as those offered by Tata dealerships, just at lower prices.
+We deal directly with many original equipment manufacturers and suppliers (OEM and OES), locally and internationally.
+The parts and spares we provide are the same quality as those offered by dedicated Tata dealers, just at lower prices.

 Types of Tata parts we provide

 For Tata parts in the Cape, contact our head office in Kenilworth or our Bellville, Montague Gardens, Paarl or Strand branches.
 We offer free delivery to all our customers in and around Cape Town.
 We supply Tata parts in Durban via branches in central Durban and Pinetown.
 Masterparts also supplies Tata parts in Namibia, via our Windhoek branch.

 The following table identifies some of the Tata models for which we stock or can order parts and spares.
 If your model of Tata isn’t listed here, it doesn’t mean we can’t help – contact us and let us know what you need, and we’ll do our best to assist.

 Leading Indian automaker, Tata Motors, began operating in 1945 as a manufacturer of locomotives.
 It produced its first commercial vehicle in 1954, through a collaboration with Daimler-Benz.